Fast ECoT: Efficient Embodied Chain-of-Thought via Thoughts Reuse: Method

 \subsection{Inference Characteristics of ECoT Reasoning}

-Unlike traditional chain-of-thought approaches in language modelling~\citep{wei2022chainofthought, deepseekai2025deepseekr1incentivizingreasoningcapability} and vision-language modelling~\citep{lu2023chameleonplugandplaycompositionalreasoning, xu2025llavacotletvisionlanguage}, which yield diverse, dynamic reasoning patterns that rarely \textit{recur}, ECoT consistently follows a structured, periodically recurring workflow: planning, sub-task identification, motion reasoning, and visual-feature processing, before predicting subsequent robot actions.
-To analyse this behaviour quantitatively, we sample all 1,110 episodes containing reasoning from the Bridge V2 dataset~\citep{walke2023bridgedata} and compute the average and the standard deviation of the update ratio (percentage of reasoning content updated at the next time step) and token length for each reasoning step.
+Unlike traditional chain-of-thought approaches in language modelling~\cite{wei2022chainofthought, deepseekai2025deepseekr1incentivizingreasoningcapability} and vision-language modelling~\cite{lu2023chameleonplugandplaycompositionalreasoning, xu2025llavacotletvisionlanguage}, which yield diverse, dynamic reasoning patterns that rarely \textit{recur}, ECoT consistently follows a structured, periodically recurring workflow: planning, sub-task identification, motion reasoning, and visual-feature processing, before predicting subsequent robot actions.
+To analyse this behaviour quantitatively, we sample all episodes containing reasoning from the Bridge V2 dataset~\cite{walke2023bridgedata} and compute the average and the standard deviation of the update ratio (percentage of reasoning content updated at the next time step) and token length for each reasoning step.
 As depicted in~\cref{fig:reasoning_update}, higher-level reasoning components in ECoT (e.g., planning and subtask reasoning) remain relatively similar across multiple time steps within an episode\footnote{While profiling the update ratios, we observed substantial variability in the visible detection module.
 This counterintuitive result stems from the instability inherent in the visual reasoning module of ECoT and the open-vocabulary nature of object labels, whereby identical objects may be assigned varying labels over time.}.
 For example, the planning module exhibits an average update ratio of only $8.4\%$, meaning $91.6\%$ of its reasoning content is unchanged and can be reused in subsequent inference steps without autoregressive regeneration.
 Leveraging this temporal locality, we propose to cache ECoT reasoning for reuse in successive time steps, thus potentially enabling the parallel generation of each reasoning step.
+We observe a similar trend in the simulated environment, LIBERO-Goal~\cite{liu2023libero}: high-level reasoning updates rarely while low-level components refresh more frequently (see \cref{fig:reasoning_stat}); This consistency supports caching high-level reasoning and densely updating low-level content.